AliTopal89/practicego/README.md

 }
 ```
 A variadic func accepts variable number of input values — zero or more.
 Ellipsis (three-dots) prefix in front of an input type makes a func variadic.
 Variadic functions can be called with any number of trailing arguments.
 Variadic function is a function which accepts a variable number of arguments.
+Variadic functions are also functions but they can take an infinite or variable number of arguments.

+For example the signature append function:

+`func append(slice []Type, elems ...Type) []Type`

+You will see `elems ...Type` which means pack all incoming arguments into elems slice after the first argument.

+One important thing to notice is that only the last argument of a function is allowed to be variadic.

+So the first argument to append function will be a slice because it demands a slice but later arguments will be packed into one argument elems.
+When you do not pass any argument in the variadic function, then the silce inside the function is nil.
+The variadic functions are generally used for string formatting.

 #### Useful Resources:
 1. [Static vs. Dynamic](https://hackernoon.com/i-finally-understand-static-vs-dynamic-typing-and-you-will-too-ad0c2bd0acc7)